Are Sublimation Fumes Harmful? [Yes, Here’s Why + 4 Safety Tips]

 Never sublimate in a closed room without ventilation.
 Keep children and pets away during pressing.
 If you experience dizziness or nausea, stop immediately and get fresh air.
 Pregnant women should avoid prolonged exposure to sublimation fumes.

 Sublimation fumes can be harmful if you use low-quality sublimation ink and cheap plastics.
 These fumes contain volatile organic compounds (VOCs) that may cause respiratory and eye problems.
 The good news?
-With proper ventilation, quality ink, and basic safety habits, the risk drops dramatically.
+With proper ventilation, quality ink, and basic safety habits, the exposure can be reduced significantly.
 To learn more about the specific risks and how to protect yourself, keep reading.

 When Do Sublimation Fumes Appear?